 The rental market, like any industry or market, has its ups and downs.
 As it changes, so does this thing called Rental Concessions.
 So what exactly are Rental Concessions you might ask?
-Rental concessions are a one time rent concession benefit or incentive offered by the landlord to the tenant, usually to draw more interest to their vacant apartments.
-A single building can have multiple vacant apartments with each having their own different rental concessions.
+Rental concessions are a one-time rent concession benefit or incentive offered by the landlord to the tenant, usually to draw more interest to their vacant apartments.
+A single building can have multiple vacant apartments with each having its own different rental concessions.
 Meaning the landlord concessions that are provided in order to fill each separate vacant apartment could be different from one another.

 There Are Two Common Types Of Rental Concessions In NYC

 Let's start with the more popular one which is Reduced Rent.
 Reduced rent is meant to entice the end renter.
 It is very common to see advertising for reduced rent apartments.
-Example terminology that is used in ads are: "2 Months Free Rent NYC" or "One Month Free Rent NYC".
+Example terminology that is used in ads is: "2 Months Free Rent NYC" or "One Month Free Rent NYC".
 Months free rent is exactly what it sounds like.
-In NYC, many landlord concessions involve providing an incentive of one month free rent or 2 months free rent.
+In NYC, many landlord concessions involve providing an incentive of one-month free rent or 2 months of free rent.
 This is usually given at the end of a lease term.
 For example, if you signed a 12-month lease, you would not have to pay rent either your last month or two.
 This is also where the common term gross rent and net effective rent come into play.